JunZhangNPO/Academia/NPO/Books/The Routledge Companion to Nonprofit Management.md

 which aspect?
 Different kinds of organizations.
 Our job is to open the black box. who is leading the organization to hybridity and why?

+Chapter 35 New Legal Forms for Hybrid Organizations

+Concepts
+double-bottom-line organizations
+do good & make money
+businesses/cooperatives

+summary
+a normative study on the importance of legal forms for hybrid organizations

+Questions
+Are we viewing hybrid organizations from the perspective of nonprofit organization?
+What's business's perspective for hybrid organizations?